- Mental Health

 Still, once you encounter more than a few failures in life, it can be easy to adopt a "failure mindset."
 In fact, I believe there are two words in the English language that work like magic to ensure failure, and those two words are “I can’t.”

-Once you tell yourself that you can’t do something, your mind, body and spirit become prepared for the process of failure.
+Once you tell yourself you can’t do something, your mind, body and spirit become prepared for the process of failure.
 In fact, if you are truly committed to failing, your mind will engage in all the negative thinking and negative self-talk needed to ensure failure at any cost.
 Your body will cooperate too by refusing to engage in any action or activity that might lead to a successful outcome.
-Once it does, the door is opened to even more negativity, and along with that will come a suitable shroud for your defeated spirit.
-But if you're bent on failing, don't toss that shroud away.
-You'll need it to use as a wet blanket to keep your spirit covered in darkness, to make it kick in and do its spiritual part in keeping you down in the dumps physically and mentally.
+And, once the body checks out, the door is opened to even more negativity, and along with that will come a suitable shroud for your defeated spirit.
+Still, if you're truly bent on failing, don't you dare toss that shroud away.
+You'll need it to use as a wet blanket, see, to keep your spirit covered in darkness.
+Once that happens, your usually "up" spirit will kick in and do its part in keeping your mind down in the dumps, physically and mentally.

-You see, the spirit is naturally unwilling to participate in self-destructive behavior (God made it, you see, of purely positive energy, so to stay on a downward spiral, you will have to capture your unwilling spirit, and hold it prisoner).
+You see, the spirit is naturally unwilling to participate in self-destructive behavior (God made it, you see, of purely positive energy).
+So, in order to stay on a downward spiral, you will have to capture your unwilling spirit, and hold it prisoner.
 To intimidate your spirit into participating, you will have to work extra hard, through your emotions.
-Ahh, emotions.
+Aha, emotions.
 Now, we're talking.
-Emotions are a fickle crew.
-And if you let them run wild, any way the wind blows will be cool with them.
-Unchecked, they'll supply you, constantly, with the fuel you need for the kind of "full force" negative thinking and negative self-talk you must keep hearing in order to take down and keep down the old "up minded" spirit.
-But, never underestimate the power of defeated emotions.
-Once they're downtrodden enough, they will inspire physical inactivity--and that will help you maintain a constant supply of self-pity, as well as boatloads of discouraging and self-defeating self-talk.
-When failure is what you're focused on, these things will help you maintain not just an inactive "couch potato" lifestyle, they'll also help you keep a subdued or "beat-down" spirit.
+Those emotions?
+Now, there's a fickle crew.
+And if you let them run wild?
+Well, any way the wind blows will be cool with them.
+Unchecked, they'll supply you, constantly, with the fuel you need for the kind of "full force" negative thinking and negative self-talk your mind needs to keep hearing in order to keep down that old "up minded" spirit.
+Never underestimate the power of emotions.
+Once you allow them to get downtrodden enough, they will inspire physical inactivity, and physical inactivity will help you maintain a constant supply of fatigue and self-pity, as well as boatloads of discouraging and self-defeating self-talk.
+When failure is what you allow your mind to remain focused on while also nursing negative emotions, you will sustain not just an inactive "couch potato" lifestyle, you will also be successful in keeping your spirit, by and large the biggest threat to failing, in a subdued or "beat-down" state.

 Now I ask, what else but failure could come out of such a scenario?
-Someone who allows failure to do its thing without challenge could easily author a book titled “How to Succeed at Failing by Really, Really Trying!”
+Someone who allows emotions to assist with failure at any cost, without challenge, could easily author a book titled “How to Succeed at Failing by Really, Really Trying!”

 The Character of “Failure”